-- First, the container must search for service providers for the service javax.enterprise.inject.spi.Extension defined in Section 11.5, "Container lifecycle events", instantiate a single instance of each service provider, and search the service provider class for observer methods of initialization events. - Next, the container must fire an event of type BeforeBeanDiscovery, as defined in Section 11.5.1, "BeforeBeanDiscovery event". - Next, the container must perform bean discovery, and abort initialization of the application if any definition errors exist, as defined in Section 2.8, "Problems detected automatically by the container".
-Additionally, for every Java EE component class supporting injection that may be instantiated by the container at runtime, the container must create an InjectionTarget for the class, as defined in Section 11.2, "The Producer and InjectionTarget interfaces", and fire an event of type ProcessInjectionTarget, as defined in Section 11.5.8, "ProcessInjectionTarget event". - Next, the container must fire an event of type AfterBeanDiscovery, as defined in Section 11.5.2, "AfterBeanDiscovery event", and abort initialization of the application if any observer registers a definition error. - Next, the container must detect deployment problems by validating bean dependencies and specialization and abort initialization of the application if any deployment problems exist, as defined in Section 2.8, "Problems detected automatically by the container". - Next, the container must fire an event of type AfterDeploymentValidation, as defined in Section 11.5.3, "AfterDeploymentValidation event", and abort initialization of the application if any observer registers a deployment problem. - Finally, the container begins directing requests to the application.
+- First, the container must search for service providers for the service javax.enterprise.inject.spi.Extension defined in Section 11.5, instantiate a single instance of each service provider, and search the service provider class for observer methods of initialization events. - Next, the container must fire an event of type BeforeBeanDiscovery, as defined in Section 11.5.1. - Next, the container must perform type discovery.
+Additionally, for everytype discovered the container must fire an event of type ProcessAnnotatedType, as defined in Section 11.5.6. - Next, the container must fire an event of type AfterTypeDiscovery, as defined in Section 11.5.2.

+- Next, the container must perform bean discovery, and abort initialization of the application if any definition errors exist, as defined in Section 2.9.
+Additionally, for every Java EE component class supporting injection that may be instantiated by the container at runtime, the container must create an InjectionTarget for the class, as defined in Section 11.2, and fire an event of type ProcessInjectionTarget, as defined in Section 11.5.8. - Next, the container must fire an event of type AfterBeanDiscovery, as defined in Section 11.5.3, and abort initialization of the application if any observer registers a definition error. - Next, the container must detect deployment problems by validating bean dependencies and specialization and abort initialization of the application if any deployment problems exist, as defined in Section 2.9. - Next, the container must fire an event of type AfterDeploymentValidation, as defined in Section 11.5.4, and abort initialization of the application if any observer registers a deployment problem. - Finally, the container begins directing requests to the application.